Haym Salomon: Legacy

-The grave site of Haym Salomon is located in the Mikveh Israel Cemetery in Philadelphia.
+The gravesite of Haym Salomon is located in the Mikveh Israel Cemetery in Philadelphia.
 Though it is unmarked, there are two plaque memorials.
 The east wall has a marble tablet that was installed by his great-grandson, William Salomon, and a granite memorial is set inside the cemetery gate.
 In 1980, the Haym Salomon Lodge #663 of the fraternal organization B'rith Sholom sponsored a memorial in the Mikveh Israel Cemetery.
 A blue ribbon panel and committee, including Robert S. Whitman, Sidney Bruskin and Marvin Abrams, all lodge past presidents; and Philadelphia residents, arranged for the renovation of the walls and walkways of the cemetery.
 They then arranged for and oversaw the installation of a large, engraved memorial marker of Barre Granite just inside the cemetery gates, inscribed "An American Patriot".
 A memorial bronze marker with an American flag was installed by Robert S. Whitman, marking the dedicated space for the American patriot.